How to Flush Your Water Heater

 This will help to prevent rust and corrosion.
 Call a plumber if you notice any Rust problems.

-Also, If your hot water heater is leaking, not heating water properly, or making strange noises, call a plumber to repair or replace it.
+Also, If your water heater is leaking, not heating water properly, or making strange noises, call a plumber to repair or replace it.

 Annual Maintenance For a Water Heater:

-Flushing your hot water heater is a simple task that can help extend your heater’s life and improve its performance.
+Flushing your water heater is a simple task that can help extend your heater’s life and improve its performance.

-* If you have a gas hot water heater, turn off the gas supply to the heater before you start flushing.
+* If you have a gas water heater, turn off the gas supply to the heater before you start flushing.

-* If you have a sediment trap on your hot water heater, flush the trap before you flush the heater itself.
+* If you have a sediment trap on your water heater, flush the trap before you flush the heater itself.

-These simple tips will keep your hot water heater free of sediment and in good working order for many years.
+These simple tips will keep your water heater free of sediment and in good working order for many years.

 Frequently Asked Questions (FAQ)